Mazerien/Visualisierung-NS-Zwangsarbeit/README.md

 This project uses the [OSMnx Python library](https://osmnx.readthedocs.io/en/stable/getting-started.html).
 As of right now, it is possible to render a high-resolution PNG image of a chosen city's roads from OSM within the Flask app.
 It is also possible to query for interactive OSM maps.
-[Note that OpenHistoricalMap's API differs slightly from that of OpenStreetMap.](https://wiki.openstreetmap.org/wiki/OpenHistoricalMap/Overpass) Certain queries need to be modified.
+[Note that OpenHistoricalMap's Overpass API differs slightly from that of OpenStreetMap.](https://wiki.openstreetmap.org/wiki/OpenHistoricalMap/Overpass) Certain queries need to be modified.

 ## Sources
 ### OSM / OHM